JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab1-WorkingWithBasicFunctions.md

 ## Exercise 1: Connect to Dataverse from the PAC CLI to execute Power Fx

+> [!IMPORTANT]
+> If you encountered any issues installing Visual Studio Code or the Power Platform Tools extension in Lab 0, then please skip ahead to Exercise 4, and then Exercise 5 and 6.

 1. Navigate to the [Power Apps Maker Portal](https://make.powerapps.com) and, if not already selected, select the developer environment you created in Lab 0:

     ![](Images/Lab1-WorkingWithBasicFunctions/E1_1.png)